 Stock up on nursing pads to absorb any leakages, and always pack some on-the-go in your purse and diaper bag.
 You can choose from disposable nursing pads or washable, reusable ones.

-Pigeon’s Breast Pads Honeycomb comes with a special absorbent polymer and stay-dry honeycomb lining to draw excess milk quickly and spreads evenly into the core of the pad, keeping the skin and clothing dry.
-This means leak proof coverage and no more embarrassing wet spots on your blouse or shirt!
+Pigeon’s Breast Pads Honeycomb (available on Lazada) comes with a special absorbent polymer and stay-dry honeycomb lining to draw excess milk quickly and spreads evenly into the core of the pad, keeping the skin and clothing dry.
+This means leak-proof coverage and no more embarrassing wet spots on your blouse or shirt!

 7. Nipple cream